Sierra-Alpha/desert/docs/project-report.md

 build instructions to Docker, to be able to build the same container every time.

-Particular attention was taken to keep the container image as small as possible and to only install what was required to achieve the minimum functionality of a container that provided an Xserver, and a VNC connection of an encrypted SSH connection.
+Particular attention was taken to keep the container image as small as possible and to only install what was required in order to achieve the minimum functionality of a container that provided an Xserver, and a VNC connection of an encrypted SSH connection.

-The results of this work are known as [Matapihi](../readme.md#matapihi) Te Reo Moari for window as this container becomes the VNC window into the GUI Xserver environment running on the container.
+The results of this work are known as [Matapihi](../readme.md#matapihi), Te Reo Moari for window, as this container becomes the VNC window into the GUI Xserver environment running on the container.

 Matapihi is the container image and the initialisation script that runs on it,